Parassharmaa/machine-vision-challenge/README.md

 My solutions uses a Deep Convolutional Neural Network Based object classifier that classifies floor image to clean or not clean.

 The classifier was trained on images available on the web.
-The classfier reached accuracy of around 70% when trained in ~250 images per class (plus images were also augmented)
+The classfier reached accuracy of around 70% when trained on ~250 images per class (plus images were also augmented)

 Classifier can be improved on providing more accurate and quality data.